 A homemade supplemental nursing system can be used as a way to give your baby supplemental milk at the breast or via finger feeding.
 It is an alternative to commercially available supplementers, cup feeding, or using a bottle.
-A supplementary nursing system is not suitable for all babies and is best used under the supervision of an IBCLC lactation consultant or other health professional.
+Supplementing at the breast is not suitable for all babies and is best used under the supervision of an IBCLC lactation consultant or other health professional.
 A homemade system involves adapting the use of a disposable nasogastric tube which is not intended to be repeatedly washed and reused, so tubes must be replaced often and parents use the system at their own risk.
-This article should be read in conjunction with Breastfeeding With a Supplemental Nursing System which discusses all the advantages and disadvantages of using this kind of device.
+This article should be read in conjunction with Supplementing at the Breast which discusses all the advantages and disadvantages of using this kind of device.